There is no such thing as an open and shut California DUI case...there just isn't. The prosecution could charge you with

 - if the police found you when you were in your parked car,

 it will be more difficult for the prosecution to prove one of the key elements of a DUI: that you drove.
 If the D.A. can't prove that you were driving, you can't be convicted of a California DUI.
+The "no driving" DUI defense should be considered anytime the police didn't actually see you operating the vehicle.
 And finally...

 20. Even if you were DUI, police misconduct may absolve you of your DUI charges